The Vibe as Bodily Emanation

 My interest in the vibe dates back to the early 1990s when I was participating in New York City’s nascent rave scene and Phish’s roving fan festivals.
 I wrote my first paper on the vibe for an undergraduate nonverbal communication class my senior year of college.
 I then used my master’s thesis and doctoral dissertation to reconceptualize the vibe as a tangible, felt energy that emanates from our bodies.
 This “bodily emanation” is a human energy system that can be detected on interpersonal, small and large group, and even global levels, and it can be used as a form of communication, as a way of knowing, and as an existential guide for moving through the world.

 I've met plenty of skeptics over the years.
-But there are numerous philosophies, paradigms, and traditions from across the world that speak to similar phenomena: Prana, Qi, Lung, Mana, Orenda, Ruach, Pneuma, eternal and primal energy, life force, élan vital, prima materia, and the corresponding ideas and practices of auras, halos, chakras, subtle energies, meditation, yoga, Qigong, tai chi, and “alternative” healing and medicine.
+But there are numerous philosophies, paradigms, and traditions from across the world that speak to similar phenomena: Prana, Qi, Ki, Lung, Mana, Orenda, Ruach, Pneuma, eternal and primal energy, life force, élan vital, prima materia, and the corresponding ideas and practices of auras, halos, chakras, subtle energies, meditation, yoga, Qigong, tai chi, and “alternative” healing and medicine.
 Some of these traditions are more abstract and esoteric while others are more concrete and convincing.
-(Such judgments are of course relative to my own Western, Americanized experience).
 Nevertheless, human energy systems are of global, cross-cultural, and historical interest.
-Bodily emanation contributes to that interest.

 Click here for a brief but very dense overview.